Steps to Turn On a Computer: Easy Step by Step Images

 1. Check if your computer is connected to power

-Make sure the computer cable shown in the image is plugged in.
+Make sure the power cable shown in the image is plugged in.
 In most cases, there is a rocker switch near the plug.
 Make sure it’s set to the 1 position.

 Check if the lead’s other side is plugged into a power socket.
-Make sure the power socket has been turned on.
+Make sure the socket has been switched on.

-2. Check to see if your keyboard and mouse is connected
+2. Check to see if your keyboard and mouse are connected

-Follow the cables from the keyboard and mouse to see if they are connected to the computer.
+Follow the cables from the keyboard and mouse to see if they are connected.

 These are the connections that the plugs can go into: